-I work with Slavic-Balkan Moon Charming through Water, when moisture needs to rise.
-That can be emotional issues within folk healing, which is done when the mental body and mental activity has terribly repressed and imbalanced the body’s relationship to the emotional body.
-I also do Fire charming rituals, which are strictly for purification, an emptying out.
-Emptying cover a wide range of issues, from addictions, self abuse, or even the root foundations of physical healing, its also called chord cutting.
+By Phoenix of Elder Mountain – I work with Balkan Moon Charming through Water, when moisture needs to rise.
+But after many years, I also have found what the common bridges are, having sat in Northwest Native song circles who sing to the water and to see her responses when loved.
+Water is tied to the emotional issues within folk healing, which is done when the mental body and mental activity has terribly repressed and imbalanced the body’s relationship to the emotional body.
+There are cures though that work, especially for empathic people and sensitives (emo types).
+I also do Fire charming rituals, which are strictly for purification, an emptying out and burning off energy with letting go.
+Emptying out (letting go), covers a wide range of issues, from addictions, to abuse or self abuse, and even the root foundations of physical healing (sometimes called chord cutting.)

-In folk healing, charming can also be done with song or dances applied to healing, as long as the intent is set for “transformation and change” of the persons life.
-Charming has also been called magic, but shamanism and witchcraft are very different when it comes to magic.
-One is human based and the energy going outwards, the other is strictly nature and applied only to the self.
+Water Charming can be done through song or dances applied to healing, as long as the intent is set for “transformation and change” of the persons life or ones self, especially in ceremony.
+Charming has also been called magic, but shamanism and witches work is very different when it comes to magic.
+One is human based and the energy going outwards, and the other (is a shamans work, not shamanism) and is receptive and strictly nature.
 Both are done within the phases of the moon of course, as paganism sprung and was birthed out of goddess cultures, which were born from shamanism.

 The important natural magnetic energy of all living things are receptive and this is what is the magic aspects of nature, within shaman’s rituals.
 A shaman’s healing work or healing ceremonies are all based upon the experience of the shaman herself who required decades to heal their deadly diseases and that has given them the medicines through many experience (non plant, non drug shamanism).